 The 1959 Newmarket 'Semiconductor Device Data' booklet contains V15/20IP and V30/20IP.
 A Newmarket advertisement in 'Wireless World' January 1960 adds V60/20IP.

 In 1959 Newmarket isued some of the high-power V-series types in the standard TO-3 'diamond' outline.
-For some strange reason, they initially gave them the suffix NP for 'noodle power' (yes, really, this is documented in their data books).
+For some strange reason, they initially gave them the suffix NP for 'noodle power'.
 If anyone can explain this unusual choice of characterisation, please They seem to have changed this later to 'PD', but I have no data books that include these.

-I have a 1959 'noodle power tentative data sheet' that includes:
+My 1959 'noodle power tentative data sheet' lists:

 Newmarket's second series of transistors, the NKT series, became available in 1961 and developed into a very broad range of devices.
 I have several reference sources for these: